jaeyoungchoilab/Topsicle/README.md

 ### 2.4: Brief explanation of Topsicle workflow
 1. We have an initial pattern that we want to look for (for example, the telomere pattern of Arabidopsis thaliana Col-0 strand is "CCCTAAA").
 Since this desired pattern has 7 base pairs (7-bp), and long read sequence methods (Oxford Nanopore Technologies, PacBio HiFi,...) can have random sequencing errors, identifying a k-mer (a subset) of that 7-bp pattern will be less specificity than finding whole 7-bp.
 Pocky generates phrases of that strand to the length we want, for example 4-bp or 5-bp from 7-bp (--telophrase).
 Let's call them "k-mer patterns".
-2. Optional step 0: Overview descriptive plot to see if input read has telomere or not by marking location of telomere pattern found in that read (section 2.2)
+2. [Optional step 0](#21-descriptive-plots---overview_plotpy): Overview descriptive plot to see if input read has telomere or not by marking location of telomere pattern found in that read.
+This step can also get heatmap for general observation of tandem repeat we can expect to see and interpret if the analysis goes wrong at any point.
-3. Step 1: If that read has telomere at 5' end, first 1000bp should also have telomere-phrase patterns there.
+3. [Step 1](#22-telomere-length-finding---mainpy): If that read has telomere at 5' end, first 1000bp should also have telomere-phrase patterns there.
 Checking first 1kbp will have the proportion of telomere-phrase patterns (TRC value), and the read will be marked as having telomere if its TRC value is larger than the TRC cutoff value (--cutoff).
-4. Step 2: After identifying which read has telomere, Pocky finds how long is that telomere by sliding (--slide) through window (--windowSize), counting the mean of number of patterns found within that window, and returning the boundary point between telomere and non-telomere region as the window with the mean value drops significantly.
+4. [Step 2](#22-telomere-length-finding---mainpy): After identifying which read has telomere, Topsicle finds how long is that telomere by sliding (--slide) through window (--windowSize), counting the mean of number of patterns found within that window, and returning the boundary point between telomere and non-telomere region as the window with the mean value drops significantly.
 5. Optional step 3: If we want to know what kmer-bp pattern (kmer < initial length of telomere pattern), we use the flag --rawcountpattern to return a .csv file with location of window start, pattern, number of pattern in that window.

 ## 3. Troubleshooting